tejasborkar74/Xmeme-Crio-stage-2-project/README.md

 Frontend contains html, css and js file and deployed on Netlify

-Backend stack used Nodejs and Mongodb
+Backend stack uses Nodejs and Mongodb
 Mongodb is deployed on Altas and
 Nodejs is delopyed on Heroku